Skip to main content

 Demand for OB/GYNs

 The demand for OB/GYNs is as certain as the occurrence of pregnancy and women’s reproductive health issues.
 In other words, OB/GYNs will always be needed.
-And OB/GYNs—like doctors in all medical fields—are an aging population.
-As those doctors retire, there will be an increasing shortage of OB/GYN specialists.
-In July 2020, an Association of American Medical Colleges report showed that one third of United States physicians are age 60 or older, and well over half—57 percent—are over 50 years old.
+And OB/GYNs — like doctors in all medical fields — are an aging population.
+As doctors retire, there will be an increasing shortage of OB/GYN specialists.
+A 2020 Association of American Medical Colleges report showed that one-third of U.S. physicians are age 60 or older, and that well over half — 57% — are over 50 years old.

-The Ross University School of Medicine has a strong history of placing graduating students in medical residencies.
-In 2020, RUSM’s 2019-2020 first-time residency attainment rate was 95 percent.
-Now that you know what an OB/GYN does you can now make the decision on whether becoming an obstetrician/gynecologist is the right career for you!
-Take the next step on your path to a specialization in obstetrics and gynecology: apply for admission to RUSM.
+Now that you know what an OB/GYN does, you can better decide if becoming an obstetrician/gynecologist is the right career for you!
+Take the next step on your path to a specialization in obstetrics and gynecology: Check out Ross Med’s Doctor of Medicine (MD) program and the requirements for admission.
+And when you're ready, apply for admission to Ross Med.

 Related resources: